 If one wanted to characterize the work of William Shakespeare, when it comes to his plays, one would probably talk about the idea of hamartia.
 That is a hero with a fatal flaw.
-Many of the Bard’s most memorable characters could be labeled this way: Be it Romeo, with his impulsivity, Macbeth with his ambition, or Othello and his jealousy.
+Many of the Bard’s most memorable characters could be labeled this way: Be it the character Romeo, with his impulsivity, Macbeth with his ambition, or Othello and his jealousy.
 These qualities almost always lead to their downfall.
 On this list, readers can find brief descriptions and analyses of a few of his best theatrical works.

 While literary critics may point to Hamlet as Shakespeare’s magnum opus this is probably his most influential piece.
 It tells the story of two young lovers whose families despise each other.
 The family feud results in Romeo killing Juliet’s cousin during a brawl, and he is banished.
 So that they can be together Juliet fakes her death unfortunately Romeo does not get the message and thinks that Juliet is actually dead and so goes to her and kills himself.
 Juliet upon awakening sees Romeo dead and takes her own life.

 Blatantly a propaganda piece Macbeth was likely written to help suppress any thoughts of rebellion against the newly crowned King James the First of England.
 The reason for this is it showed that a rebellion against the rightful king came with the ultimate punishment.
 Not only Macbeth’s death but Lady Macbeth’s as well.
 The inclusion of witches and their premonitions was likely included to appease the king as well who is known to have published a book on the subject.
 This play is widely studied in the UK in compulsory education.

 A Midsummer Night’s Dream